Beto O’Rourke was born in 1972. He is a former U.S. Representative.

 Former Representative O’Rourke declined to cosponsor a resolution that objected to UN Security Council Resolution 2334, which claimed that Israel’s settlements have no legal validity.
 He has stated that he supports the two-state solution to the Israeli-Palestinian conflict.
 Former Representative O’Rourke did not support the move of the U.S. embassy to Jerusalem, considering it “unnecessarily provocative”.

-In 2014, as a member of the U.S. House of Representatives, in 2014 O’Rourke voted against a bill that would have funded Israel’s Iron Dome during the Gaza conflict.
+In 2014, as a member of the U.S. House of Representatives, O’Rourke voted against a bill that would have funded Israel’s Iron Dome during the Gaza conflict.

 In 2018, O’Rourke cosponsored the United States-Israel Security Assistance Authorization Act, a legislation that supported full funding of security assistance to Israel as outlined in the 2016 U.S.-Israel Memorandum of Understanding.